 What did Netgear do exactly, and why?

 The company didn’t make any announcements or provide any guidelines.
-Instead, it simply excludes the feature from its new routers starting this year.
+Instead, it excludes the feature from its new routers starting late last year.

 “Fixes security vulnerabilities.”